Rights at work

 Should I tell people at work about my caring role?

 Whether you are letting them know for the first time that you are a carer or are advising them of changes in your caring situation, you may need to talk to your employer to let them know so that you can work with them to agree adjustments to your working conditions as necessary.
-You can find useful information about helping carers to deal with change at Carers Trust.
+You can find useful information about talking to work about your caring role at Carers Trust.

 You can find more information about your rights as an employee while also caring, as well as lots of other useful information, at the links below: